unee-t/frontend/README.md

 They are securely managed in AWS's [parameter store](https://ap-southeast-1.console.aws.amazon.com/ec2/v2/home?region=ap-southeast-1#Parameters:sort=Name).
 The variables are retrieved via [an environment setup script](https://github.com/unee-t/frontend/blob/master/aws-env.dev), which is utilised by `deploy.sh`.

-For local development, copy `.env.sample` to `.env`.
-The values of the environment variables can be obtained from other developers via [Unee-T Slack](https://unee-t.slack.com/messages/C6UM93HD2).
+For local development, use `./env-setup.bash` assuming you have been access to the `uneet-dev` development environment.

 # Deployment